wzbillings/Corn-Price-Analysis/README.md

-# Stats375Project3
-Stuff for the third project (data analysis MLR) for MATH 375, Spring 2019.
+# Regression Model of USDA Corn prices

-I did a multiple linear regression analysis on some data from the USDA Feed Grains Database for MATH 375: Statistical Methods II with Dr. Wagaman at Western Carolina University.
+I did a multiple linear regression analysis on some data from the USDA Feed Grains Database for MATH 375: Statistical Methods II at Western Carolina University.
 This repo contains all of the files, including data, CLEAN data that I wanted to use, R script for analysis, and my final presentation.

 ## Description of contents.